lisalindqvist95/proj1/README.md

 - __The Merch Section__

   - The Merch Section provides a selection of the merch and albums that the band is currently selling.
   - If the user hovers over a picture they will get information about what is sold and the price, the text also provides a link to buy the item.
-To find more available march there is also a link to the official march store.
+To find more available merch there is also a link to the official merch store.
   - This section is updated when the band releases new albums or merch.
   - This section provides information about the merch for fans who did not know that the band had a merch shop.
 This is also valuable for the band to sell more items, which is a big part of their revenue.